-Education Policy Score: 6 Education policy continues to be extensively debated in Sweden.
+Education Policy Score: 6

+Education policy continues to be extensively debated in Sweden.
 Critics point to how Sweden is slipping in most international comparisons in terms of student knowledge and analytical skills.
-Sweden now ranks 32 on PISA scores, an alarmingly low ranking for a country relying on knowledge-intensive sectors for its economic growth and competitiveness.
+Sweden now ranks 32nd on PISA scores (11th when students' socioeconomic background is considered), an alarmingly low ranking for a country relying on knowledge-intensive sectors for its economic growth and competitiveness.
 Even more disconcerting, the trajectory of Sweden's PISA rankings suggests a consistent and steep decline in performance.
-Some studies attribute the decline to the decentralization of primary education in the late 1980s; others argue that the teaching profession suffers from low social status which discouarages many from studying to be teachers and that many teachers lack formal qualifications to teach subjects they are in fact teaching.
-It is clear that Swedish schools no longer fully achieve high performance and quality criteria.
+Some studies attribute the decline to the decentralization of primary education in the late 1980s; others argue that the teaching profession suffers from low social status which discourages many from studying to be teachers; yet others suggest that poor performance could in part be attributed to the fact that many teachers lack formal qualifications to teach the subjects they are teaching.
+It is clear that Swedish schools no longer fully achieve high performance and quality.